ncatlab/nlab-content/pages/7/1/8/7/27817/content.md

 In a formal language such as [[type theory]], one distinguishes various different notions of _equality_ or _equivalence_ of the terms of the language.

 In [[type theory]], there are broadly three different notions of equality which could be distinguished: **judgmental equality**, **propositional equality**, and **typal equality**.
 Judgmental equality is defined as a basic judgment in type theory.
-Propositional equality is defined as a proposition in any two-layered type theory with a layer of types and a layer of propositions.
+Propositional equality is defined as a proposition in any [[predicate logic over type theory]].
 Typal equality is defined as a type in type theory.

+**Note**: In this article, we use the term *propositional equality* in the sense of equality as a proposition and proposition as different from types.
+In [[dependent type theory]], there is a different notion of propositional equality where equality is a proposition, but in the sense of [[propositions as subsingletons]] or [[propositions as types]].
+For that, see [[propositional equality#InDependentTypeTheory|propositional equality § In dependent type theory]].

 ### Judgmental equality